 308 Mossy Lea Road

-It’ll take you 5 minutes to go into Amazon and pick something from the list above.
+It’ll take you 5 minutes to go online and pick something from the list above.
 Don’t ever think that your single gift won’t make a difference, because it will.

-Let’s make this happen, please share it with your friends and encourage them to help.
+Let’s make this happen again, please share it with your friends and encourage them to help.
 We’ll keep you updated with the progress.

 Merry Xmas to you all